ctron/dentrassi.de/content/2016/06/15/2016-06-15-mattermost-at-eclipse.md

     - default_layout
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";b:0;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Infrastructure
     - 'Technical Stuff'
   tags:
     - Eclipse
-    - mattermost
+    - Mattermost
 ---

-About half a year back [Cédric](https://twitter.com/bruncedric) and I did [start a test](https://dentrassi.de/2015/12/16/test-driving-mattermost-at-the-eclipse-foundation/) to see if Mattermost is a valuable tool for the Eclipse community.
+About half a year back, [Cédric](https://twitter.com/bruncedric) and I did [start a test](https://dentrassi.de/2015/12/16/test-driving-mattermost-at-the-eclipse-foundation/) to see if Mattermost is a valuable tool for the Eclipse community.
 Failure was an option, since a new tool should bring some benefit to the community.

 <!-- more -->